YES Camp Policies

 Camper Health

 We want to ensure that all campers and staff remain as healthy as possible while at camp.
-Due to the concern of transmitting communicable diseases to other campers or staff, we ask parents to not send their youth to camp if they are experiencing any of the following: diarrhea, dry cough, vomiting, fever, respiratory illness, eye discharge, sore throat, loss of taste or smell, or chest pain or pressure.
+Due to the concern of transmitting communicable diseases to other campers or staff, we ask parents not to send their youth to camp if they are experiencing any of the following: diarrhea, dry cough, vomiting, fever, respiratory illness, eye discharge, sore throat, loss of taste or smell, or chest pain or pressure.

 Youth should not attend camp until they have been symptom-free for at least two weeks.
 If a camper develops any of these symptoms while at camp, parents will be contacted and the camper will be sent home.

-If you have any questions regarding this please contact our office.
+If you have any questions regarding this, please contact our office.

 Medical Incidents